 Not quite sure.

-One thing I do know – of the 6 foods I’ve tested (salami, oats, cheddar, quinoa, black beans and heavy cream), my 2-hour blood sugar was lower than my baseline only after eating dairy with cheddar and cream!
+One thing I do know – of the 6 foods I’ve tested (salami, oats, cheddar, quinoa, black beans and cream), my 2-hour blood sugar was lower than my baseline only after eating dairy with cheddar and now heavy cream!

-I must look more into how dairy affects your body, because judging from my glucose response, I handle it pretty well.
+I must research more into how dairy affects your body, blood sugar, and insulin because judging from my glucose response alone, I handle it pretty well.

 Here are the results: